qpdf/qpdf/manual/cli.rst

 user to find things and also make it possible for :command:`fix-qdf` to work properly.
 QDF mode is intended for people, mostly developers, who wish to inspect or modify PDF files in a text editor.
-For details, please see :ref:`ref.qdf`.
+For details, please see :ref:`qdf`.

-.. _ref.testing-options:
+.. _testing-options:

 Testing, Inspection, and Debugging Options
 ------------------------------------------